 One way they've been able to keep themselves individually sane and simultaneously reconnect every day is by doing the 20-second hug.
 Every morning before work, they hug for a full 20 seconds.
 "I can't even believe its effects, and now we both crave it.
 It's so nourishing.
 I can feel his heartbeat; we both calm the eff down when we slow down and realize what matters.
 We are here to witness life together."
 Another reason she loves it?
 They do it out in the open on purpose, so the kids see it, setting an excellent example of how loving home life can be.

 Intrigued after talking to Sadie about this elongated hug, I started doing some digging, and scientifically, she's onto something.
-Research shows that when people who live together had warm physical interactions, blood pressure was lower when asked to do a stressful task.
-In the same vein, additional literature shows that better relationship quality also correlates to lower blood pressure, furthering the idea that yes, it's important to make efforts to keep our relationships thriving.
-Yet another study shows that feeling supported by your partner generally keeps oxytocin levels—the "bonding" hormone that makes us feel less depressed and anxious—higher, better equipping us for life outside the home.
+Research shows1 that when people who live together had warm physical interactions, blood pressure was lower when asked to do a stressful task.
+In the same vein, additional literature2 shows that better relationship quality also correlates to lower blood pressure, furthering the idea that yes, it's important to make efforts to keep our relationships thriving.
+Yet another study3 shows that feeling supported by your partner generally keeps oxytocin levels—the "bonding" hormone that makes us feel less depressed and anxious—higher, better equipping us for life outside the home.